top of page

 HOW OFTEN to feed

 Fasting is natural to a dog’s physiology.
 Some dogs will naturally fast themselves, which usually distresses their owners.
 This is unlikely for Scotties, but sometimes they skip a meal here and there, this is nothing to worry about.
 Sometimes they may be experiencing minor digestive upset which they take in their stride.
 Fasting mimics what would happen in nature and it gives the digestive system a break.
 So don’t fret if your dog doesn’t eat for a day.
 Some experts even recommend fasting dogs one day a week, perhaps just giving them a recreational bone to gnaw on that day.
 If your Scottie refuses meals they will always start eating within three days.
-If it persists you need to seek medical advice.
+If it persists beyond that, you need to seek medical advice.

 iStock-95572666.jpg